 If a person is not able to understand the meaning of the international protection procedure due to a temporary or permanent mental disorder or illness or for other reasons, he or she must be assigned a legal guardian.

-The Migration Office does not have a specific unit dealing with vulnerable groups.
-According to the Migration Office, decision-makers have received EASO training on three modules: interviewing vulnerable groups, interviewing children, gender identity and sexual orientation.
+The Migration directorate does not have a specific unit dealing with vulnerable groups.
+According to the Migration directorate, decision-makers have received EASO training on three modules: interviewing vulnerable groups, interviewing children, gender identity and sexual orientation.
 In addition, EASO trainings on victims of human trafficking and COI were provided in the first half of 2019.
+In 2020 the employees of the Migration directorate received two EASO training sessions on the Dublin Regulation and on Interviewing Vulnerable Persons.

 Due to the lack of stricter protocols, asylum seekers in need of special procedural guarantees may in some cases not be identified early enough or may not receive proper arrangements in the procedure.

-The Accelerated Procedure may also be used in the case of applicants belonging to vulnerable groups.
+The Accelerated Procedure and the Border procedure (border and transit zones) may also be used in the case of applicants belonging to vulnerable groups.
 Unaccompanied children’s applications can only be rejected in the accelerated procedure as manifestly unfounded in two cases: on grounds of Safe Country of Origin; and where the child presents a threat to national security or public order.
 In 2019, 7 applications of unaccompanied minors were rejected as manifestly unfounded in an accelerated procedure.
+In 2020, one application of a unaccompanied minor was rejected as manifestly unfounded in an accelerated procedure.

 Article 14(2) IPA.